Eldor901/AsyncLoader/README.md

 # Loadable component.

-Main task of loadable component is encapsulation of loading and error states and show loaded data in styled version
+Main task of loadable component is encapsulation of loading, data and error states and show loaded data in styled version

 example